Recovering from Antibiotics. 3 steps to repopulating the good bugs.

 - Metagenics, bioceuticals or orthoplex infant probiotics.

-Enjoy vegetables from the garden, including the microscopic bacteria that come along for the ride.
+Most importantly enjoy vegetables from the garden, including the microscopic bacteria that come along for the ride.

 4. Bone stock and gelatin can help the body heal and restore the mucosal lining in our digestive system (which can be damaged during antibiotic use, damaging lifestyle choices or poor diet).